 Common Toxic Outdoor Plants

-One of the best ways to relax and unwind is going outside to have a walk in the park or go camping.
+One of the best ways to relax and unwind is to go outside to have a walk in the park or go camping.
 This experience can be much more rewarding when going out with your furry best friends.
 However, this activity can turn dangerous as pets might become excited and chew on plants that can be harmful and toxic.

-Take a look at this collection of plants, to get a better idea of what plants to avoid while camping out with your pets or the plants you need to avoid in your own garden.
+Take a look at this collection of plants to get a better idea of what plants to avoid while camping out with your pets or the plants you need to avoid in your own garden.

 6. Azaleas